Privacy Policy

 What we do not collect

 - No project data from outside exercises.
-AOI projects you build outside the exercise flow (the user-mode editor, the library, file imports) stay in your browser's localStorage and are never uploaded — unless you choose to use the Share feature, in which case the AOI you select is uploaded as described under "AOI Sharing" below.
+AOI projects you build outside the exercise flow (the user-mode editor, the library, file imports) stay in your browser's localStorage and are never uploaded — unless you choose to use the Share feature, in which case the AOI you select is uploaded as described under "AOI Sharing" below, or you send a message to Relay, which includes the AOI you have open as chat context (see "Relay AI Assistant").
+If you accept analytics cookies, session recordings can include your editor screen as you work (see "Analytics data"), but your project files themselves are still never uploaded.

 - No payment card details.
 Checkout for paid access is handled entirely by Paddle as merchant of record.
 We receive only transaction metadata — product, transaction identifier, and timestamps — never your card number or full billing details (see "Purchases (Learn Plus)").